san-santra/dehaze_t_comparator/README.md

-# dehaze_t_comparator
-Code of the paper "Learning a Patch Quality Comparator for Single Image Dehazing"
+# Code of the paper "Learning a Patch Quality Comparator for Single Image Dehazing"
+---

+Details: updating soon.